Back to Library

 29

-Consent cannot justify acts that are illegal in themselves regardless of harm to the consenting party (e.g., miscarriage).
+This section clarifies that consent defences do not apply to acts that are illegal in themselves, regardless of any harm caused to the consenting party.

 30